hbctraining/reproducibility-tools/lessons/01-Rmarkdown_lesson.md

 ### Options for code chunks

+By this point we have mentioned knitr quite a few times, but have not yet fully defined what it is. [knitr](https://yihui.name/knitr/) is an R package, developed by [Yihui Xie](https://yihui.name), designed to generate reports within RStudio.
+As you have seen, it takes an [RMarkdown](http://rmarkdown.rstudio.com/) file as input and dynamically generates a report as output in the user selected file format (i.e HTML,PDF).

-The knitr package provides a lot of customization options for code chunks, which are written in the form of `tag=value`.
+The knitr package provides a lot of customization options for code chunks, which determine what information is written to the output file.
+These options are written in the form of `tag=value`.

 <img src="../img/r-chunkoptions.png">

 There is a [comprehensive list](https://yihui.org/knitr/options/) of all the options available, however when starting out this can be overwhelming.
 Here, we provide a short list of some options commonly used in code chunks: